drewkerrigan/nagios-http-json/README.md

                         Exit with specified code when no valid JSON is returned.
 Examples: 1 for Warning, 2 for Critical, 3 for Unknown (default: 3)
   -B AUTH, --basic-auth AUTH
-                        Basic auth string "username:password" -D DATA, --data DATA  The http payload to send as a POST -A HEADERS, --headers HEADERS
+                        Basic auth string "username:password" -D DATA, --data DATA  The HTTP payload to send as a POST -A HEADERS, --headers HEADERS
-                        The http headers in JSON format.
+                        The HTTP headers in JSON format.
   -f SEPARATOR, --field_separator SEPARATOR
                         JSON Field separator, defaults to "."; Select element in an array with "(" ")" -F VALUE_SEPARATOR, --value_separator VALUE_SEPARATOR